 Our Data Protection Officer for the purpose of the DPA is: The Director of Corporate Operations.

 - corresponding with us by phone, e-mail or otherwise.
 We ask you to disclose only as much information as is necessary for the purpose of your interaction with us or when submitting a question/suggestion/comment in relation to our website or our services.

-- applying to work with us as an employee or contractor or to act as a Peer Reviewer for the assessment of grants on our behalf.
+- applying to work with us as an employee or contractor or agreeing to act as a Reviewer for the assessment of grants on our behalf.
 The type of information you may provide includes your CV, a cover letter, your name, address, e-mail address and phone number.
 CVs should include information relevant to your employment history and education (degrees obtained, places worked, positions held, relevant awards, and so forth).
 We ask that you do not disclose sensitive personal information (e.g. gender, height, weight, medical information, religion, philosophical or political beliefs, financial data) in your application.